-Fresh batteries and the Low Battery Light Flashes
+Q: I have fresh batteries and the Low Battery Light flashes.
+What’s up?

 Cold temperatures, (Cold outside or from your dog lying on the AC vent with the receiver battery chilling) even a fairly new battery can experience a low battery light trigger.
 After the light triggers, a battery can rebound back to “Normal”.
 However, the light remains actively flashing.
 If this occurs, it indicates the battery was a higher milliamp battery.
 That is a good thing, as it will last longer than a low milliamp battery.
 But it is inconvenient if this occurs, as you must open the battery cap to reset the low battery indicator.
 This usually will not happen more than once a battery’s life.